 The Right Filter Makes a Difference in Weld Fume Management

-Choosing the appropriate filter media for a fume extraction system can help increase productivity and profitability by lowering downtime, improving airflow and reducing filter replacement costs.
-More importantly, the right filter helps provide the best level of protection for welding operators and keep fume exposure to a minimum.
+Choosing the appropriate filter media can help increase productivity and profitability by lowering downtime, improving airflow and reducing filter replacement costs.

 Properly managing weld fumes is an important part of maintaining a safe and comfortable environment for workers in welding operations.
 A fume extraction system is one solution, but removing the fumes from the area is only the beginning of the process.
 How you filter the fume is just as critical to achieve successful results.